keato000/VBA-challenge/README for Challenge 2 VBA.md

 # VBA-challenge
 Challenge #2 - writing VBA macros to analyze generated stock market data

 I created a VBA script/macro to analyze generated stock market data for three year's worth of data.
+I created a script that loops through all the stocks for one year and outputs the following information:

+  * The ticker symbol.

+  * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.

+  * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.

+  * The total stock volume of the stock.

+In adddition, I made sure to use conditional formatting to highlight positive change in green and negative change in red.

 Below is the VBA code from my Excel workbook listed in plain text:

 Sub StockDataMacro()